tpwo/pyzet/README.md

 pyzet uses pytest and tox to run automatic tests.
-Use `pytest` command to test against the current Python version, or use `tox` to test against multiple Python versions.
-Pre-commit is also configured as one of tox's envs.
+Use `pytest` command to test against the current Python version, or use `tox` to test against all supported Python versions (you, of course, have to install them first).
+[Pre-commit](https://pre-commit.com/) is also configured as one of tox's envs.

-Automatic test coverage is not ideal at this point, and commands that directly involve working with I/O (`add`, `edit`, `rm`) are only tested manually.
+Automatic test coverage is not ideal at this point, and some commands are only tested manually.

 ## Zettel formatting rules and guidelines